 Christian M. 6 min read

-The cost of commercial VoIP systems varies widely, from a few hundred pounds to tens of thousands per year, depending on the system’s size and complexity.
+Business VoIP systems can range from a few hundred to tens of thousands of pounds each year, depending on setup, scale, and features.

-How much is a commercial VoIP phone system?
+How much does a VoIP phone system cost?

-The total cost of a commercial VoIP phone system varies widely, from a few hundred pounds per year to tens of thousands, depending on your business’s size and system complexity.
-The following list provides a comprehensive overview of the costs of a cloud-hosted VoIP network, including often-overlooked expenses such as compliance requirements and uptime guarantees.
+The following list provides a comprehensive overview of the costs of a cloud-hosted VoIP solution, including often-overlooked expenses such as compliance requirements and uptime guarantees.

 Initial one-time costs (£50 – £10,000+)